Roundup: Pats' Josh Gordon (knee/ankle) out for 'MNF'

 5. Suspended for the first six weeks of the season due to violation of the league's personal conduct policy, defensive lineman Jarran Reed has been activated to the 53-man roster, the Seattle Seahawks announced on Saturday.
 The team also announced that it placed tight end Will Dissly (Achilles) on injured reserve.

-Seattle defensive end Jadeveon Clowney was fined $21,056 for roughing Browns QB Baker Mayfield on Sunday, NFL Network's Tom Pelissero reported.
+Seattle defensive end Jadeveon Clowney was fined $21,056 for roughing Browns QB Baker Mayfield on Sunday, Pelissero reported.

 6. Cleveland Browns quarterback Baker Mayfield predicted the future and was fined $12,500 for public comments criticizing the officials, NFL Network Insider Ian Rapoport reported Saturday.
 After a loss to the Seahawks, Mayfield replied, "I'll probably get fined for this, but it was pretty bad out there."